ftauth/sdk-ios/README.md

 pod 'FTAuth'
 ```

-## Author

-24740863, dnys1@asu.edu

 ## License

-FTAuth is available under the MIT license.
+FTAuth is available under the Apache 2.0 license.
 See the LICENSE file for more info.